2025-2026 Course Catalog

 Units: 6

-Prerequisite: Econ 100 and sophomore standing or Instructor Approval
+Prerequisite: ECON 100 AND sophomore standing OR Consent of Instructor

 BUEN 396: Practicum in Business and Entrepreneurship

 An opportunity for students to gain practical experience with business and entrepreneurship in the context of a for-profit or not-for-profit organization, an ongoing student venture (e.g., Student Consultants, KidsGive), or a startup venture.
 The academic component of the internship includes guest speakers and guidance provided by the faculty leader.
 Course grades are based on participation in and completion of a group project.
-PREREQUISITES: PREREQUISITES: Junior standing or instructor approval
+Course is repeatable for up to 6 units.
+PREREQUISITES: Sophomore standing

 Units: 3 OR 6